Hans, King of Denmark: Defeat in Dithmarschen

-In 1500, King John and Duke Frederick launched an attempt to conquer Dithmarschen, a marchland region in what is now Schleswig-Holstein.
+In 1500, King Hans and Duke Frederick launched an attempt to conquer Dithmarschen, a marchland region in what is now Schleswig-Holstein.
 Although Danish and Holstein rulers had long regarded Dithmarschen as part of their rightful domain, it functioned in practice as an autonomous peasant republic under the nominal overlordship of the Prince-Archbishopric of Bremen.
-In 1499, the peasants of Dithmarschen refused to accept Danish conditions in a dispute over fishing rights around the island of Heligoland, and King John and Duke Frederick decided to use this opportunity to definitively resolve the Dithmarschen question in their favor.
+In 1499, the peasants of Dithmarschen refused to accept Danish conditions in a dispute over fishing rights around the island of Heligoland, and King Hans and Duke Frederick decided to use this opportunity to definitively resolve the Dithmarschen question in their favor.

-John mobilized the nobility from Schleswig and Holstein and hired the so-called "Black Guard", a Landsknecht formation composed largely of ruthless Dutch and East Frisian mercenaries, to support his campaign.
+Hans mobilized the nobility from Schleswig and Holstein and hired the so-called "Black Guard", a Landsknecht formation composed largely of ruthless Dutch and East Frisian mercenaries, to support his campaign.
 Altogether, the army numbered around 12,000 men: approximately 4,000 mercenaries, 2,000 cavalry, 1,000 artillerymen with 4 heavy and at least 23 field guns, and 5,000 foot soldiers.
 The Dithmarschen forces numbered perhaps 6,000 to 7,000 armed men.
 They were not professional soldiers but the region had a strong tradition of collective self-defense, and all men were required to perform military service from age 14 until elderly age.
 Wendish Hanseatic towns supplied Dithmarschen with money, gunpowder, and a small number of mercenaries.

 The Danish-led force entered Dithmarschen on February 11, 1500.
 They captured the lightly defended town of Meldorf without serious resistance.
 The Black Guard committed atrocities against civilians, which solidified the Dithmarschers' resolve to fight.
-From Meldorf, King John ordered his forces to advance toward Heide along the main road between Hemmingstedt and Wöhrden on February 17.
+From Meldorf, King Hans ordered his forces to advance toward Heide along the main road between Hemmingstedt and Wöhrden on February 17.
 He ignored the advice of his commanders, who warned of poor weather and the risk posed by the marshy terrain.
 The concerns of the noble cavalry about deep, softened paths and deep side ditches hindering their mobility were disregarded.
 On the narrow road, the royal army made its way through the marsh towards Hemmingstedt in a 10 km long line.

 During the night before the Battle of Hemmingstedt, a small force of Dithmarschen men under the command of Wulf Isebrand constructed a defensive earthwork at Hemmingstedt and opened the coastal dykes, flooding the surrounding marshland.
 The Dithmarschers' strategy was to refuse battle on the dry and wide areas of the fore-geest and instead fight the enemy in the wet, deep marsh to hinder its speed and deployment capabilities.
 When the Black Guard attempted to force a passage, they were trapped by the rising waters and overwhelmed by a series of counterattacks by the lightly armed but mobile defenders.
 The result was a catastrophic defeat for the Danish-led army, which suffered heavy losses and was forced to retreat.
 In total, the princely army suffered 3,500 to 4,000 dead, while the Dithmarschers' losses were in the hundreds.